Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Many scientists and experts believe the world is evolving toward a higher, and better, order.
 They see the future as a wonderful time of exciting, unending possibilities.
 They see general betterment of the human condition, medical advancement, improvement in agriculture—producing more and better food—and scientific breakthroughs undreamed of now.
 These thinkers are so hopeful that they barely recognize the severity and complexity of the world’s problems.

-They live in a dreamworld—and wear rose-tinted glasses that filter out the harsh reality of the world around us.
+They live in a dream world—and wear rose-tinted glasses that filter out the harsh reality of the world around us.
 But they do represent one popular school of thought.
 Only when the brutal reality of world-shattering conditions and events slams into them will they realize their hopes were only a pipedream.
-They will learn that God will work things out in a way that they were not prepared for.
+They will learn that God will work things out in a way for which they were not prepared.
 But He will not use the “magic” of science to pull a rabbit out of the hat—as so many hope and suppose.
 This is not how God will save men from themselves at the last possible moment—before they blast themselves from the planet!

 Numerous scientists recognize that the planet and civilization are on a collision course with calamity!
 Many are scared—and their statements of what could happen are frightening.
 They speak of the need for one world supergovernment to stop mankind’s runaway problems.
 Yet virtually no one believes such a government would work if it were in the hands of men.
 The obstacles just to achieve the government—to say nothing of how it would solve man’s exploding troubles and ills—are enormous.